phuongnl1/coding-test-php/README.md

 ## How to check

 I have implemented all APIs related to articles, users and like article.
 Please import all APIs into Postman from `Betamind.API-Collection.json` file.
-We are applying the Headless technology for this project.
+Currently, we are applying the Headless technology for this project.

 ### Authentication